-I feel like I have been doing that daily.
-Bouncing back and forth between our home and our in-laws house, I feel like I am forgetting things that wouldn’t normally be forgotten.
+I feel like this a lot lately.
+As I bounce back back and forth between our home and our in-laws house, I feel like I am forgetting things that wouldn’t normally be forgotten.

 So, to make myself feel semi-organized, I created some systems to keep me and my family organized with our schedules, appointments, and agendas.

 Trying to coordinate schedules can seem super overwhelming!
-I know I have feel this way daily, with one child in school, while the other has an activity.
-There are many ways to keep your family’s schedules organized, but it takes some prep work and planning to get a system you feel comfortable with.
+With one child in school and the other has an activity at the same time, I feel the pain.
+There are many ways to keep your family’s schedules organized, but it takes some prep work and planning to get a system that works for you and your family.

 By assigning each family member a color, you won’t have to write the name of the family member along with their activities.
 You are able to just write their activities down in their designated color.
 I always recommend creating a key which says what color each family member is assigned.

 Giant calendars are perfect for allowing you to have a lot of space to write activities down.
 I use a giant calendar, which is located in the kitchen.
-I record each family member’s activities on the calendar in the color that is assigned to them.
+I record each family member’s activities on the calendar in their assigned color.

 Using the giant master calendar to keep us organized has been incredibly helpful for the entire family.
 The location of the calendar is also important.
 By keeping the calendar in a central location, everyone in the family is able to see and follow the schedule.

 If your life is more on-the-go, a family planner might be what you need to keep things organized.
-By purchasing a planner that fits into you bag, you will be able to carry it around to add dates and activities to as they arise!
+By purchasing a planner that fits into your bag, you can carry it around to add dates and activities as they arise!
 I have many planners because I like to keep certain things separate from one another, so I have a family planner, a work planner, and a blog planner.
 Some of my favorite planners include The Day Designer, Erin Condren Life Planners, and Arc Customizable Notebook Systems.

 Another way to keep schedules organized is to create many individual calendars.
 Each family member can have their own calendar to write what they have going on for the week.
 This is helpful for families with older children as they can be responsible for their own schedule.
 I have individualized planners in my Etsy shop!!